St Thomas' Anglican Church, North Ipswich

 Balanced swell pedal [not original]

-Pedalboard: radiating and flat [not original]
+Pedalboard: radiating and flat [altered; originally parallel and flat]

 3 composition pedals to Great Organ